MirijaRazafimanantsoa/LWE-text-encryption/README.md

 ## Disclaimer

 This is a personal project created for educational and demonstrative purposes.
-It has not been professionally audited for security and should **not** be used to protect sensitive data in real-world applications.
+It has not been professionally audited for security.